Your area Not set — showing everywhere

 Board response

-The board asked several clarifying questions regarding the sign placement, the size of the building, and illumination guidelines before voting to grant the variance.
+The board asked clarifying questions regarding the location of the signs, the interior square footage of the building, and illumination guidelines.
+Following the discussion, the board voted to grant the variance.

-The board engaged with the presenter, asked clarifying questions to understand the scope of the request, and ultimately voted to approve the variance.
+The board engaged with the presenter, asked technical questions to understand the scope of the request, and ultimately voted on the motion.

 Addressed

-A resident from Precinct One expressed concern regarding whether granting a small signage allowance would set a precedent.
-They worried that future applicants might use this case to justify progressively larger requests.
+A resident from Precinct One expressed concern regarding whether granting this small signage allowance would set a precedent.
+They worried that future applicants might use this case to justify progressively larger variances.
 Key concern

 Board response